adonmo/meos/README.md

 ⚠️ Currently this library is an early, **experimental** stage - breaking changes might occur as it evolves.

+## Design goals and tenets
+- Extensibility
+- Ease of use and getting started
+- Interoperability
+- Functionality over performance (for now)

+## Projects built using MEOS
+MEOS aims to the base on which more libraries can be built.
+Right now work is underway for the following to be rewritten on top of MEOS/PyMEOS:
+- [mobilitydb-sqlalchemy](mobilitydb-sqlalchemy) - The SQLAchemy bindings for MobilityDB.
+(WIP in [meos branch](https://github.com/adonmo/mobilitydb-sqlalchemy/tree/meos))
+- [MobilityDB-python](https://github.com/MobilityDB/MobilityDB-python/) - The official python driver for MobilityDB.
+(WIP [pull request](https://github.com/MobilityDB/MobilityDB-python/pull/4))

 # Usage

 ## Python